payu-india/CMS-Chatbot/docs/Collect Payments/explore-ios-sdks/ios-native-otp-assist-sdk/index.md

   1. `errorCode`: Error Code
   2. `errorMessage`: Error Description

-* `fun shouldHandleFallback(payUAcsRequest: PayUAcsRequest):` Boolean – It’s an optional callback, override when you want to handle the Bank page redirection flow.
+* `fun shouldHandleFallback(payUAcsRequest: PayUAcsRequest):` Boolean – It's an optional callback, override when you want to handle the Bank page redirection flow.
 You just need to change the return value to false.
 You can also open CustomBrowser in fallback scenarios.
 The following code snippet is used to open the CustomBrowser.
 For more information on using CustomBrowser, refer to [iOS CustomBrowser SDK](doc:ios-custombrowser-sdk).

 ```Text Swift
 fun shouldHandleFallback(payUAcsRequest: PayUAcsRequest) : Boolean {